Spin-off studies

 VCU School of Media and Culture

-Principal Investigator: Danielle Dick, Ph.D., Josh Langberg, Ph.D.
+Principal investigators: Danielle Dick, Ph.D. and Josh Langberg, Ph.D.

 VCU Department of Psychology